backstage/backstage/docs/local-dev/cli-build-system.md

 We can divide the development flow within Backstage into a couple of different
 steps:

-- **Formatting** - Applies a consistent formatting to your source code.
+- **Formatting** - Applies a consistent formatting to your source code
-- **Linting** - Makes sure your code is free from problems that can be detected automatically.
+- **Linting** - Makes sure your code is free from problems that can be detected automatically
-- **Type Checking** - Validates your TypeScript type annotations.
+- **Type Checking** - Verifies that TypeScript types are valid
-- **Testing** - Runs test suites towards your code to catch issues early.
+- **Testing** - Runs test suites towards your code to catch issues early
-- **Building** - Compiles the source code in an individual package.
+- **Building** - Compiles the source code in an individual package
-- **Bundling** - Compiles and combines a package and all of its dependencies into a bundle.
+- **Bundling** - Combines a package and all of its dependencies into a production-ready bundle

 These steps are generally kept isolated form each other, with each step focusing on its specific task.
 For example, we do not do linting or type checking